developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dwintents/index.md

 ---
-title: Using DataWedge Intents
+title: Controlling DataWedge from EB
 productversion: '2.0'
 product: Enterprise Browser
 layout: guide.html
 ---
 ## Overview

-Apps running on Enterprise Browser 2.0 (and higher) can control DataWedge&ndash;Zebra's built-in scanning engine&ndash;using Android intents.
-This makes it possible to acquire barcode data from within an EB app without using EB's scanning APIs.
+Apps running on Enterprise Browser 2.0 (and higher) can control DataWedge&ndash;Zebra's built-in scanning engine&ndash;using DataWedge intents.
+This makes it possible to adjust DataWedge for changing data acquisition requirements without the need to exit the EB app.

 This guide explains how to configure an EB app to scan and process barcode data using DataWedge intents and enter the captured data as keystrokes into any EB input field.

 **It's important to note that <u>control of barcode scanning hardware is exclusive</u>.
 When DataWedge is active, Enterprise Browser scanning APIs will be inoperable**.
 Likewise, an Enterprise Browser app that uses those APIs will prevent other apps (including DataWedge) from accessing the scanner(s).
 This guide explains how to take control of a device's scanner hardware and to subsequently release it to other apps.
 <br>